MarkARodriguez/MarkARodriguez/README.md

 - 👋 Hi, I’m @MarkARodriguez.
-Founder of Sizabl.
-We create enterprise product customization software.
+Founder of DevSeas.
+We create software for business.

 <!---
 MarkARodriguez/MarkARodriguez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.